Ibis, Sara ~ 3rd Grade

 Class blog and Communication

-This is the first post of the 2022-2023 class blog.
-Families, please bookmark this page as I use this webpage as my primary source of communication.
+This is the first post of the 2023-2024 class blog.
+Parents and guardians, please bookmark this page as I use this webpage as my primary source of communication.
 Please also be on the lookout for messages delivered to your email via Blackboard Connect - they often end up in Spam.

 School Supply List

-You can click here to find out what supplies you will need this year.We use soft seat sacks on the backs of our chairs to store our belongings.
+You can click here to find out what supplies you will need this year.We use desks and book boxes to store our belongings.
 Please only buy and bring what is on the list.
-I recommend shopping small, like buying an 8-pack of markers instead of a 64-pack :) We will be sharing art supplies, like markers, colored pencils and glue.
-I strongly recommend a small soft pencil pouch that will fit inside your seat sack or neatly on your table.
+I recommend shopping small, like buying an 8-pack of markers instead of a 64-pack :) We will be sharing art supplies, like markers, scissors, colored pencils and glue.
+I strongly recommend a small soft pencil pouch that will fit inside your desk.
 Gallon size Ziploc bags work really well too!
 Please bring all of your supplies on the first day of school and we'll spend a little time sorting them out so you feel prepared.
 Have fun shopping.

 Bus Route Information